 Apparently, this is a hot topic, but my answer is yes.
 I happen to think that the flavor improves the next day.
 However, the pasta may soak up some of the moisture meaning it is less creamy.
 You can always add a bit more mayo just before serving.

-How Long Does Tuna Pasta Salad Last?
+How to Store Tuna Pasta Salad

 If you are able to store it in an airtight container, it will last several days in the refrigerator.
 Again, you may want to add a little mayo or milk to get back to the creamy texture, but often we enjoy it as is.